 A job acceptance email is an official job search document to certify that you agree to the terms of an employment offer.
 It is a required part of every recruitment process – a verbal agreement may be legally binding in some circumstances, but sending an email is far more usual.
 Writing a physical letter with your job acceptance is unusual these days.

-You should have been given instructions from the recruiter, hiring manager or HR Manager in terms of how to structure the job acceptance letter and what to include, but if you are wondering how to accept a job offer, the suggestions within this blog should help.
+You should have been given instructions from the recruiter, hiring manager or HR manager about how to structure the job acceptance letter and what to include, but if you are wondering how to accept a job offer, the suggestions within this blog should help.

 What do you say when you get a job offer?
 There is often a “reply by” date included in the job offer, but you usually don’t have to respond immediately.
 It might be the case that you are waiting on other potential offers before you decide, so keep the employer informed and be honest about your situation.
 They will likely be happy to wait for you.
 Do not send a job acceptance email if you know that you might change your mind a week or two later.
 This can ruin your reputation with both employers and recruiters.